supritaBandakli/bonita-doc/md/single-sign-on-with-cas.md

 logout.link.hidden=true
 ```

-2. Make sure that the default tenant id is the same on both the client side and server side.
-To do this, you can set the `platform.tenant.default.id` property in `platform-tenant-config.properties` in `platform_conf/initial/platform_portal/` or `platform_conf/current/platform_portal/` if platform has already been initialized.

 ### Troubleshoot

-To troubleshoote SSO login issues, you need to increase the [log level](logging.md) to `ALL` in order for errors to be displayed in the log files (by default, they are not).
+To troubleshoote SSO login issues, you need to increase the [log level](logging.md) to `ALL` in order for login errors details to be displayed in the log files (by default, they are not).

-## Configure logout behaviour
+### Configure logout behaviour

 #### Bonita BPM Portal